Is it time for you to change your mindset?

 10 signs it’s time to change your mindset to better your life

-While your passions and purpose may evolve over time, it’s important to acknowledge them and give them room to be expressed.
+While your passions and purpose may evolve, it’s important to acknowledge them and give them room to be expressed.

 How to Prime Your Brain for Success While Brushing Your Teeth | John Assaraf